Difference between village and city?

 What Is A City?

-City, another human settlement usually consisting of a more dense population derives its name from another French word that means citizenry.
 Cities are usually filled with more people and different government and industrial infrastructures.
-A larger number of shops, sustainable architecture, and more accessible public transport characterise a settlement as a city.
+A larger number of shops, sustainable architecture, and more accessible public transport characterize a settlement as a city.
 Also, cities must have a minimum of 1,500 inhabitants per km2.
-Also, the total number of minimum people in the cities is 50,000.
+In addition, the total number of minimum people in the cities is 50,000.
 Also, the denizens of cities are mainly involved in nonagricultural works.

 However, cities can also be built around agricultural fields and in a rural setting.
 Especially developing countries often build themselves around large agricultural farms.